AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_orders"
->title="Orders template"
+>title="View the total number of purchase events.
+Data is shown over a period of time and compared with prior periods."
->abstract="View the total number of purchase events.
-Data is shown over a period of time and compared with prior periods. <br/>**This can help you** better understand how interest in your products and services are increasing or decreasing over time.
+>abstract="**This can help you** better understand how interest in your products and services are increasing or decreasing over time.
 You could apply a segment to learn which customers or geographies are placing the most orders and how those orders are trending over time.<br/>**Based on what you learn, you might** do any number of things, like assess the effectiveness of a recently launched marketing campaign by comparing orders before and after the campaign launched.
 Or you might compare year-over-year holiday orders.<br/>This template uses the Day dimension and the Orders metric."

 <!-- markdownlint-enable MD034 -->